Lucsantosg/CloudLogAnalysis/index.md

 For more information, see [Granting permissions](/docs/services/CloudLogAnalysis/security/grant_permissions.html#grant_permissions_ui_account).

-## Step 5: Launch Kibana
-{: #step5}

-To view and analyze log data, you must access Kibana in the cloud Public region where the log data is available.
+A user must access Kibana in the cloud Public region where the log data is available to view and analyze log data.

-To launch Kibana in the US South region, open a web browser, and enter the following URL:
+For example, to launch Kibana in the US South region, open a web browser, and enter the following URL:

 ```
 https://logging.ng.bluemix.net/